 Trental Side Effects

-Note: This document contains side effect information about pentoxifylline.
-Some of the dosage forms listed on this page may not apply to the brand name Trental.
+Note: This page contains side effects data for the generic drug pentoxifylline.
+It is possible that some of the dosage forms included below may not apply to the brand name Trental.

 For the Consumer

 As well as its needed effects, pentoxifylline (the active ingredient contained in Trental) may cause unwanted side effects that require medical attention.